NY Penal Law 65.10 – Probation

-At Perlmutter & McGuinness P.C., we understand that laws like New York PL 65.10 can be confusing.
+At Law Offices of Daniel A. McGuinness, PC, we understand that laws like New York PL 65.10 can be confusing.
 We will help you understand the law, your rights and help you toward the best possible outcome for your particular case.

 Contact us today for a free consultation: (646) 742-9800